Getting extra help with paying your rent and/or council tax

-Discretionary housing payments were introduced in July 2001 and replaced the exceptional hardship and exceptional circumstances payments.
-They are not payments of housing but separate payments made at the council's discretion in cases where it is considered that extra help with rent is needed.
+Discretionary payments were introduced in July 2001 and replaced the exceptional hardship and exceptional circumstances payments.
+They are not payments of benefit or support but separate payments made at the council's discretion in cases where it is considered that extra help with rent and / or council tax is needed.

 Payments are made from a set budget that we manage.
 This means that once the budget has been spent no further awards can be made until the next financial year.